sparktsang/sparktsang.github.io/_posts/gap.md

 I was a man with a map to a better world, a world of logic, fairness, and optimal solutions, stranded on an island of absurdity governed by fraud, incompetence, and unwritten rules.

-And as I stood at that dead end, a final, terrifying suspicion began to dawn on me.
+As I stood at that dead end, a final, terrifying suspicion began to dawn on me.

 Perhaps the map itself was the reason I was lost.

+And yet, without it, I would have no way to begin again.